nitin-k6/nitin-k6/README.md

 - 👋 Hi, I’m @nitin-k6
-- 👀 I'm full stack developer
+- 👀 I'm an engineer who loves building software
 - 📫 You can reach me on email - 67nitinkumar@gmail.com

 ## 👨🏻‍💻 Projects: